Alexis Mendoza: Club career

-Mendoza played most of his club career for Atlético Junior.
+Mendoza played most of his club career as a defender for Atlético Junior.
 He also played for América de Cali between 1990 and 1992, where he won two Colombian league championships (1990 & 1992).

 In 1993, he returned to Junior and helped them to win the 1993 and 1995 Colombian league championships.

 Towards the end of his career Mendoza played for Veracruz in Mexico.